ktay0557/Project-2/README.md

   - As a regular user, I want to check for any new quizes.

         a.
 If new quizzes are added, the user will be able to see from any new options that may appear on the site.

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps:

+    1. Logged into GitHub and went to the specific GitHub Repository.
+    2. In the Repository page, clicked on the "Settings" cog at the top of the page.
+    3. In the "Code and automation" area, selected "Pages".
+    4. Under "Source" option, choose "Deploy from a branch", followed by "main" and "/(root)".
+    5. Refreshed the page, and at the top of the page is the published site link within "GitHub Pages" area.

+### Forking the GitHub Repository

+By forking the GitHub Repository, a copy can be created.
+This allows for viewing and editing, without affecting the original.
+The following steps show how:

+    1. Log into GitHub, locate the GitHub Repository.
+    2. "Fork" is towards the top of the page, select it.
+    3. This provides a copy of the original repository.

+### Making a Local Clone

+    1. Start by logging into GitHub.
+    2. Locate the required GitHub Repository.
+    3. Click the "<> Code" dropdown option.
+    4. The link can be copied and cloned.